aau-claaudia/hpc/docs/ucloud/index.md

     Call "H2-2026" is open from the 13th of January 2026, and will close 10th of March 2026.

-    In this period it's possible to apply for large amounts of resources to UCloud.
+    This possibility is especially well suited for projects with large resource requirements.

-    Find the official call page :octicons-arrow-right-16: [DeiC "H2-2026"](https://www.deic.dk/en/grants/h2-2026-call-applications-access-national-e-resources).
+    * Find more information on CLAAUDIA's page dedicated to this :octicons-arrow-right-16: [DeiC HPC resources](/external-hpc/deic-resources/).

-    Find more information on CLAAUDIA's page dedicated to this :octicons-arrow-right-16: [DeiC HPC resources](/external-hpc/deic-resources/).
+    * Find the official call page :octicons-arrow-right-16: [DeiC "H2-2026"](https://www.deic.dk/en/grants/h2-2026-call-applications-access-national-e-resources).

 <hr>